pydata/pydata-sphinx-theme/docs/user_guide/extending.rst

     Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 .. end-example-semantic

 Note that it updates both the color and the icon.
+See :doc:`./styling` for a list of all semantic color names.

 .. tab-set::